-Since the first phase of the campus was completed, additions to the science complex, fine arts wing, and central utility facility have been completed.
-The college's physical educational complex was completed in fall 1979, with two additional classroom-specialized career program buildings (I and J) opened for classes during the same semester.
+Since the first phase of the campus was completed, additions to the science complex, fine arts wing, and central utility were completed.
+The physical education building, plus four other classroom-specialized career program buildings (G, H, I & J) were opened in 1980.

-The hub of the campus, the college center, provides a natural meeting place for students and faculty-and includes a lounge, food service facilities, bookstore, various student activity offices, student development center, community meeting rooms, and provisions for almost any activity the multi-purpose design might embrace.
+The hub of the campus, the college center, provides a natural meeting place for students and faculty-and includes a lounge, food service facilities, bookstore, various student activity offices, student development center, community meeting rooms and provisions for almost any activity the multi-purpose design might embrace.

 The informal layout of the campus was designed to have a "village street" atmosphere.
-The architectural concept uses scale and placement of buildings, multi-level plazas, picturesque pedestrian streets, "earth-tone" building materials (brick, wood, and concrete), and glass window walls to give a variety of interior and exterior views, producing a stimulating and pleasing environment for learning and working.
+The architectural concept uses scale and placement of buildings, multi-level plazas, picturesque pedestrian streets, "earthtone" building materials (brick, wood, and concrete), and glass window walls to give a variety of interior and exterior views, producing a stimulating and pleasing environment for learning and working.